-Lisa Collinson from Edlesborough, now Area Manager for Rennie Grove’s retail team, explains: “I began my career with Rennie Grove as a volunteer in our Tring bookshop six years ago.
+Lisa Collinson from Tring, currently Area Manager for Rennie Grove’s retail team but soon to retire, explains: “I began my career with Rennie Grove as a volunteer in our Tring bookshop seven years ago.
 I’d just moved to the area from Yorkshire and I knew nothing about the charity at that point.
 I just wanted to be involved with something in the local community and volunteering for a few hours every week was the perfect way to meet people.”

 Lisa volunteered for more than a year, gradually learning more about the cause and feeling increasingly attached to the Rennie Grove ‘family’ and the wider community.
 “When a temporary post came up for a Relief Manager supporting staff and volunteers across all the shops as required, I decided to give it a go.”

-Lisa, who has previously worked in managerial roles in customer services as well as being a park keeper and gardener, was successful in her application and spent three months covering managers’ holidays and sick leave across all the charity’s shops in Bucks and Herts.
+Lisa, who has previously worked as a manager in customer service roles as well as being a park keeper and gardener, was successful in her application and spent three months covering managers’ holidays and sick leave across all the charity’s shops in Herts and Bucks.
 When that temporary contract ended, her experience helped her land first the manager’s role at Rennie Grove’s Warner’s End shop in Hemel Hempstead, followed by the two shops run by Rennie Grove in Princes Risborough.